Nithya-jakkampudi/blood-disease-prediction/README.md

 * Random Forest performed the best due to its ability to handle complex relationships in clinical data.

-# Interpretation
+# Results Interpretation

-- Logistic Regression performs well for simple patterns but has lower accuracy.
+- Logistic Regression performs well for linear relationships but has lower accuracy.
-- Decision Tree improves performance but may overfit.
+- Decision Tree improves performance but may overfit the data.
-- Random Forest gives the best performance due to ensemble learning.
+- Random Forest performs best due to ensemble learning and better generalization.

 # Results

 <img width="1333" height="813" alt="anemia" src="https://github.com/user-attachments/assets/54a177d3-8d7f-4ecd-bd02-ec1a8b826967" />